replicatedhq/help-center/content/docs/native/packaging-an-application/support-bundle.md

 | /retraced/logs/\*.log                                            | Audit Log container logs.
 Result of the command `docker logs <container>`                                                                        |
 | /VERSION.json                                                    | Support-bundle command version information                                                                                                      |

-The master folder will also include any custom support bundle commands specified via Replicated Console, if that has been enabled for this license via vendor web.
+The primary folder will also include any custom support bundle commands specified via Replicated Console, if that has been enabled for this license via vendor web.

 Support Bundle will also include a folder for each instance of Replicated Operator that is running, with the name being